Oven-poached Garlic Salmon

 - Brussels sprouts - 1 lb, halved

-- Shallots / Brussels sprouts / Snap peas / Tempeh - Prep as directed.
+- Brussels sprouts / Bacon - Prep as directed.
+If not prepping ahead, complete Make steps 1 through 2 before returning to this prep step.
 (Can be done up to 3 days ahead)

 - Place brussels sprouts in a microwave-safe dish.
 Add a splash of water, cover with a wet paper towel and microwave for 2.5 to 3 minutes.
 (If you prefer not to microwave, boil brussels sprouts in salted boiling water for ~2 minutes.)

-- Add shallots, brussels sprouts, and sugar snap peas to pan with miso-ginger sauce and saute for ~5 minutes, until brussels sprouts are golden on the outside and snap peas are tender but crunchy.
+- Add brussels sprouts to pan and saute for ~5 minutes, until brussels sprouts are golden on the outside.

 Made the salmon, but not the sprouts.0 Helpful